pestefo/ra_recommendator_conrec/README.md

 And the score for a candidate $a$ for participating in a question $q$ is:

 $$tmba\_score(a,q) = |T_{uq}| \cdot  \sum_{t \in T_{uq}} R_{ut}(u,t)$$

+Our focus should be on the TMBA approach which is when a questions hasn't any activity.

+Considerations for improving TMBA approach:

+1. Ponderation for tags: users have a counter for tags (ej: Turtlebot x 45, Kinetic x 20, Navigation x 5, etc.).
+Currently are not making use of it, it's information we are ignoring
+2. Questions may be better described if we consider the tags present in their title and body
+3. Users can be also be better profiled considering tags in the repositories they participate and their activity on them: e.g. commiting into kinetic branches may increase its counter for *kinetic* tag, a high number of commits in launchfiles may increase the counter for *launch*, *configuration* and *deployment* tags, etc.